 Disability (Handicap)

-Although the law specifically quotes “handicap,” we use the term disability whenever possible.
 Federal fair housing laws define disability as an impairment that “substantially” limits a major life activity.
 Disability issues in fair housing typically fall into five primary categories: reasonable accommodations, reasonable modifications, service animals (a type of reasonable accommodation), accessibility, lending, and zoning (most often related to group homes).
+Although fair housing laws specifically reference “handicap,” we use the term disability whenever possible.

 Disability based housing discrimination can take many forms including: